mipro98/infra/README.md

 ## Ansible-Vault

 This repo uses ansible-vault to encrypt secret variables used by Ansible (passwords, domain names, etc.).
 This affects the file `vars/vault.yml`.
-A template for `vault.yml` can be find in `vars/vault.yml.template` The password for the encryption is obtained by [bitwarden-cli](https://github.com/bitwarden/cli) in the script `vault-pass.sh`.
+A template for `vault.yml` can be found in `vars/vault.yml.template` The password for the encryption is obtained by [bitwarden-cli](https://github.com/bitwarden/cli) in the script `vault-pass.sh`.
 Therefore you can encrypt and decrypt by just entering your bitwarden master password by just writing:

 ```bash
 make encrypt